 Common side effects in dogs may include drowsiness, dry mouth, lowered blood pressure, and gastrointestinal upset.
 Start with very low doses and monitor your dog closely for any adverse reactions, discontinuing use if concerning symptoms develop.

-CBD dosage for dogs requires careful calculation based on body weight, with most recommendations starting at 0.1 to 0.2 mg per pound of body weight.
-Begin with the lowest possible dose and gradually increase if needed, allowing time to assess your dog’s response before making adjustments.
+CBD dosage for dogs is based on body weight.
+Most veterinary sources recommend starting at 0.1 to 0.2 mg of CBD per pound of body weight, given once or twice daily.
+Start with the lowest dose and increase slowly while monitoring your dog’s response.
+The table below provides a general starting guide.

-Oil tinctures offer the most precise dosing control and fastest absorption when administered directly into your dog’s mouth or mixed with food.
-Never give your dog CBD products designed for humans, as these may contain harmful ingredients like xylitol or inappropriate concentrations for canine physiology.
+Oil tinctures offer the most precise dosing control and fastest absorption when given directly into your dog’s mouth or mixed with food.
+Always consult your veterinarian before starting any CBD regimen, particularly if your dog takes other medications.

 When to Consult Your Veterinarian